floyzi/FGToolsMobile/README.md

 ## Without modifying anything
 - [Download the latest release](https://github.com/floyzi/FGToolsMobile/releases/latest)
 - Install it
+- DONE!!!

 ## With modifying
-### With access to Android/data folder
-- Make sure your game is patched by this version of [LemonLoader](https://github.com/LemonLoader/MelonLoader_057/releases/tag/0.2.0.1)
+- Get Fall Guys APK that is patched via this version of [LemonLoader](https://github.com/LemonLoader/MelonLoader/releases/tag/0.6.5.1)
-- Navigate Android/data/com.Mediatonic.FallGuys_client/files/
+- Navigate to `Melonloader/GAME_PACKAGE_NAME/Mods`
-- Put the `NOT_FGTools` folder from the Assets folder and `NOT FGTools.dll` that you built into the `Mods` folder
+- Put the `NOT_FGTools` folder from the Assets folder and `NOT FGTools.dll` that you built there
 - Launch the game

-### Without access to Android/data folder
-- Get Fall Guys APK that is patched via this version of [LemonLoader](https://github.com/LemonLoader/MelonLoader_057/releases/tag/0.2.0.1)
-- Open it with any APK editor (MT Manager or APKTool M on Android or APK Editor Studio on Windows)
-- Inside the Assets folder create a folder named `copyToData` there you need to create `Mods` folder and also put the `NOT_FGTools` folder from the Assets folder in this repo
-- Pack the APK and sign it
-- Once everything is done, launch the game
+- Profit

 # FAQ
 ### Can I play online with this?